 Kefir is a drinkable yogurt made from cow, goat, or sheep’s milk.
 It’s considered the go-to drink for lactose intolerants due to its ability to improve their digestion.
 Compared to the yogurt generally found in supermarkets, kefir is extremely low in sugar as it contains only 1% sugar, while yogurt contains 4%.
 Being filled with high levels of nutrients such as magnesium, calcium, and probiotics, kefir is anti-inflammatory and can improve bone health and control blood sugar.

 A fermented tea, kombucha is not only the best beverage to help you start your day but also the best fizzy alternative to sugary sodas and energy drinks as it’s low in both sugar and calories.

 Although research is limited to animal studies, kombucha has been shown to reduce blood sugar and joint pain, detoxify the body and boost the immune system.

-One of the most common fermented foods, sauerkraut is made from cabbage strips, water and salt.
+One of the most common fermented foods, sauerkraut is made from cabbage strips, water, and salt.
 A recipe so simple that you can make it yourself, all you need to do is mix the three ingredients in a jar and leave to ferment for 7-20 days.
 According to a study done by Russian neurologist Dr. Mercola, sauerkraut has a higher level of probiotics than probiotic supplements.
-Aside from being low in calories, sauerkraut contains plenty of fibre and anti-cancer properties such as vitamin A, vitamin C, calcium, magnesium and other nutrients that help it combats inflammation, lower cholesterol and improve eye health.
+Aside from being low in calories, sauerkraut contains plenty of fiber and anti-cancer properties such as vitamin A, vitamin C, calcium, magnesium, and other nutrients that help it combat inflammation, lower cholesterol, and improve eye health.

-A traditional Japanese paste, miso is made using fermented soybeans and it can be added to soups, used as a dressing or a marinade.
+A traditional Japanese paste, miso is made using fermented soybeans.
+It can be added to soups, used as a dressing, or a marinade.
 Miso contains all the essential amino acids – making it a complete protein.
 Therefore, its benefits include anti-aging, improvement of both heart health and your immune system, and lower risk of breast cancer.